Your Complete Guide to iBuyers, Open Door, Offer Pad & More?

 Here are a few online reviews for Offer Pad:

 I sold my home at ***** ******** **** ********* *** ** ******** *** **** **** ****** ******* ************ The sale closed on 9/27/18.
-I signed a Credit & Repair addendum on 9/20/18 at their request which stipulated that I (1) remove the wallpaper & paint the interior and (2) Replace the Carpet in the Master Bedroom or grant them a $3,900.00 credit for them to perform the work.
-I argued that they knew the presence of the wallpaper when they signed the original agreement and that the Carpet in question was in excellent shape, did not need replacement and was only 17 months old.
+I signed a Credit & Repair addendum on 9/20/18 at their request which stipulated that I (1) remove the wallpaper & paint the interior and (2) Replace the Carpet in the Master Bedroom or grant them a $3,900.00 credit for them to do the work.
+I argued that they knew the presence of the wallpaper when they signed the original agreement and that the Carpet in question was in excellent shape, did not need replacement, and was only 17 months old.

 Their reply was that they would cancel the deal if I did not comply.
 I signed the addendum under duress as I was already committed to Purchase another home that was scheduled to close on 9/28/18.
 After the sale closed, they did not, in fact, replace the carpet in question and therefore, charged me for work not performed.
 Even though I feel I was entitled to the entire $3,900.00, …